sunilrpandey/utils/linux/shellscript.md

 ```

 ## TODO
-- take inptu from keyboard and append in file usign cat
+- take input from keyboard and append in file usign cat
 - reading from file